From Out a Full-Orbed Moon

 Edited by Marie Ginga

-Laurence Raphael Brothers is a writer and a technologist with 5 patents and a background in AI and Internet R&D. He has published over 35 short stories in such magazines as Nature, PodCastle, and the New Haven Review.
-He is most proud of his romantic noir urban fantasy novellas The Demons of Wall Street and The Demons of the Square Mile (Mirror World Publishing, 2020 and 2021).
-Follow Laurence on twitter: @lbrothers or visit Laurence Raphael Brothers for more stories that can be read or listened to online.
-Pronouns: he/him.
+Laurence Raphael Brothers (he/him) is a writer and a technologist with five patents and a background in AI and Internet R&D. He has published over 35 short stories in such magazines as Nature, PodCastle, and the New Haven Review.
+He is most proud of his romantic noir urban fantasy novellas The Demons of Wall Street and The Demons of the Square Mile.
+Follow Laurence on Twitter at @lbrothers or visit Laurence Raphael Brothers for more stories that can be read or listened to online.